Using Points for Travel: best tips for weekend getaways or international vacations

 Understanding Credit Card rewards programs

 There are so many credit card programs out there and so many articles about managing your rewards plans.
-I’m going to keep this very simple and easy to manage, answering the most high level, yet most useful questions for choosing credit cards with the intent of using point for travel.
+I’m going to keep this very simple and easy to manage, answering the most high level, yet most useful questions for choosing credit cards with the intent of using points for travel.

 Travel Brand specific credit cards